lubingau/7SuperRes/README.md

 ## Run on the ZCU102

-1. Flash [ZCU102 DPU image](https://www.xilinx.com/member/forms/download/design-license-xef.html?filename=xilinx-zcu102-dpu-v2022.2-v3.0.0.img.gz) on the SD card with balenaEtcher for example.
+1. Flash [ZCU102 DPU image](https://www.xilinx.com/member/forms/download/design-license-xef.html?filename=xilinx-zcu102-dpu-v2022.2-v3.0.0.img.gz) (or download it [here](https://drive.google.com/file/d/17IEiRW8wZ8UVISNuKscxq4__2BXgZSsM/view?usp=sharing)) on the SD card with balenaEtcher for example.
 Then, insert the SD card into the ZCU102, and switch on the board.
 Be careful to put correctly boot mode switches on the ZCU102 : 1000.

 2. When you power on the ZCU102, a red led appear, and then disappear when boot is done.
 You can connect to the board with UART or ethernet.
 Prefer the ethernet connection for file transfer, otherwise you will have to remove the SD card.